 Who is most at risk for getting dental cavities?

-Children are very susceptible to getting cavities simply due to a lack of proper brushing and the consumption of sweet treats.
+Children are very susceptible to cavities simply due to a lack of proper brushing and the consumption of sweet treats.
 Genetics can also be a factor.
 The best way to prevent tooth decay in your children is to help them properly brush their teeth twice a day!
-Also, make sure they are visiting a dentist every six months.
+Also, make sure they visit a dentist every six months.

-Most tooth decay can be treated with a dental filling.
+A dental filling can treat most tooth decay.
 However, if the cavity has gone too long without treatment, it may be too severe for a simple filling.
 In these cases, Dr. Petkevis must place a dental crown, inlay, or onlay.
 In both cases, the decayed portion of the tooth will be removed.
 Then, it will be treated with a filling, crown, inlay, or onlay to protect the tooth from further damage.

 Does a tooth filling hurt?